sarahgoodwin93/kmc-projects/README.md

 ![Color palette Image](media/README-images/colour-pallete.png "colour pallette image")

-KMCs hero colour is #f99411, this was taken from their logo which was designed in by [JayKay Art](https://www.jay-kay.co/ "link to jaykay art homepage")
+KMCs hero colour is #f99411, this was taken from their logo which was designed in by [Jay Kay Art](https://www.jay-kay.co/ "link to jaykay art homepage")

-The colour pallet was craeted using the logo and the clients instructions to keep the site minimual and clean.
+The colour palette was created using the logo as inspiration and the clients instructions to keep the site minimual and clean.
-Different shades of grey were chosen to make the orange stand out and provide a nice contrast while keeping the look industral.
+Different shades of grey were chosen to make the orange stand out and provide a nice contrast while keeping the look industrial.

 The colour pallette also allows images added to the site to stand out.